E-Invoice Implementation in Malaysia

 E-Invoice Implementation Timeline

 The implementation of e-Invoices will occur in phases, based on a company’s annual turnover.
-The following is the official timeline for compliance:
+Therefore, the following is the official timeline for compliance:

 However, MSMEs with annual turnover below RM500,000 are exempt from the e-Invoice requirement.
 Despite this exemption, the government encourages voluntary adoption of the e-Invoice system.